davidhallac/TICC/README.md

 prefix_string : the location of the output files

-threhsold : used for generating the cross time plots.
+threshold : used for generating the cross time plots.
 Not used in the TICC algorithm

 input_file : Location of the data file of size T-by-n.